-Those charged with administrating social media tools must have read and understood this policy and have spoken to their managers about any social media tool they are charged with administering and have gained authorisation from their manager before administering any tool.
+Those administrating social media tools must have authorisation from their manager and read and understood this policy prior to using any such tool.
 All corporate social media must be undertaken in full compliance with this policy and the wider strategy and associated appendices.